 - When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - SGI231

-Before starting repairs which do not require battery power: Turn off ignition switch.

-Disconnect the negative battery terminal.

-- If the battery terminals are disconnected, recorded memory of radio and each control unit is erased. - Battery posts, terminals and related accessories contain lead and lead compounds.
-Wash hands after handling.

-- To prevent serious burns: - Avoid contact with hot metal parts. - Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically. - Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
-Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.
+Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - Before starting repairs which do not require battery power: Turn off ignition switch.
+Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased. - Battery posts, terminals and related accessories contain lead and lead compounds.
+Wash hands after handling. - To prevent serious burns: Avoid contact with hot metal parts.
+Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required.